Skip to content

 If the metrics name is too long, wrap it to the next line.

-In a half-sized donut, the name of the metric should be as short as possible, and the explanation can be contained in the Info icon.
+In a semi donut, the metric's name should be as short as possible, and its description can be contained in the Info

 Interaction